crgimenes/devengine/filomath/README.md

 | `math-min` | Minimum of N values | `(math-min 3 1 4)` -> 1 |
 | `math-max` | Maximum of N values | `(math-max 3 1 4)` -> 4 |

-Note: `math-min` and `math-max` are prefixed to avoid conflicts with EAV aggregation functions.

 ## Using Multiple Packages

 Multiple Filo extension packages can be loaded on the same engine: